-All endpoints must accept language parameters (e.g., in the form of the Accept-Language header), even if they are not currently being used.
+All endpoints must accept language parameters (for example, in a form of the Accept-Language header), even if they are not being used currently.

 It is important to understand that the user's language and the user's jurisdiction are different things.
 Your API working cycle must always store the user's location.
-It might be stated either explicitly (requests contain geographical coordinates) or implicitly (initial location-bound request initiates session creation which stores the location) - but no correct localization is possible in the absence of location data.
+It might be stated either explicitly (requests contain geographical coordinates) or implicitly (initial locationbound request initiates session creation which stores the location), but no correct localization is possible in absence of location data.
 In most cases reducing the location to just a country code is enough.

 The thing is that lots of parameters that potentially affect data formats depend not on language but on the user's location.
-To name a few: number formatting (integer and fractional part delimiter, digit groups delimiter), date formatting, the first day of the week, keyboard layout, measurement units system (which might be non-decimal!), etc. In some situations, you need to store two locations: the user's residence location and the user's "viewport."
-For example, if a US citizen is planning a European trip, it's convenient to show prices in the local currency but measure distances in miles and feet.
+To name a few: number formatting (integer and fractional part delimiter, digit groups delimiter), date formatting, the first day of the week, keyboard layout, measurement units system (which might be non-decimal!), etc. In some situations, you need to store two locations: user residence location and user "viewport."
+For example, if a US citizen is planning a European trip, it's convenient to show prices in local currency, but measure distances in miles and feet.